 - Most cruise lines put dispensers of antibacterial (Purell, et al) at the entrance to food stations as a deterrent to Noro.
 The fact is that Norovirus is a ‘virus’…and therefore not killed by an antibacterial (NOTE…anti-“bacterials” protect against BACTERIA….)
 You will be required to use these.
 Rather than argue with the crew member standing there, just use it.
 Though it won’t protect you against Noro, it will keep crew members happy…. 🙂 and protect you against anything ‘bacterial’ that you might encounter. 🙂

 - Be HAPPY when the cruise line opts to ‘serve’ food at the buffet rather than allowing guests to serve themselves.
 I’ve heard people complain about this and I’m always thinking THANK GOODNESS!
 I’ve seen a few behaviors from people at buffets that have turned my stomach.
 I like the idea that guests aren’t allowed to contaminate the food before I get to it.
 Interesting fact: Holland America requires crew members to serve ALL food and drink – even water – for the first 48 hrs of a cruise – to decrease the spread of illness.

 - So…what if you DO get sick…then what?
-You can make a trip to the ship’s medical center but realize that medical science can’t make a virus ‘go away’.
+You can make a trip to the ship’s medical center (Travel insurance MAY pay for this visit if you find it necessary…but KNOW your policy) but realize that medical science can not make a virus ‘go away’.
 They can only help you deal with the symptoms while the virus runs its course.
-That’s where travel insurance may come in handy – to pay for that visit.
-However, the bottom line is that the only cure for viruses is ‘time’ and rest.
+The only cure for viruses is ‘time’ and rest.

 - Keep hydrated (water) 🙂